Staff

 Dawn Mitchell

-Dawn MitchellFinance/Office Manager
+Dawn MitchellFinance/Admin Manager

 Dawn has been in management roles for more than 25 years in various businesses.
 She has brought her skills and experience to the administration of SALTS.